akuukka/ExpressionSolver/README.md

 			test3.value = System.Math.PI/2;
 			AssertSameValue(exp3.Evaluate(),1);

-There are two ways to change values stored in variable.
-You can of course use the solver.SetGlobalVariable/exp.SetVariable functions, used in above examples.
+There are two ways to change values stored in a variable.
+You can of course use the solver.SetGlobalVariable/exp.SetVariable functions as in the above examples.
 If you want to do a huge number of evaluations, you may want to use solver.GetGlobalVariable/exp.GetVariable to get reference to the variable.
 With the reference, you can change the value without using hash tables:

 			const int N = 1000000;